intel/pti-gpu/chapters/code_annotation/ITT.md

 - Enable user to specify custom synchronization primitives implemented without standard system APIs;
 - Support applications in C/C++ environments.

 User applications/modules linked to the static user API library do not have a runtime dependency on a dynamic library.
-Therefore, they can be executed without Intel(R) VTune(TM) Profiler with close-to-zero overhead.
+Therefore, they can be executed without Intel(R) VTune(TM) Analyzer with close-to-zero overhead.

 **Supported OS**:
 - Linux